 There are things you can do to make retirement easier.

 - Volunteer.
-Think about how your skills can be put to use, whether that’s helping a local community organisation or doing conservation work, for example.
+Think about how your skills can be used, whether helping a local community organisation or doing conservation work, for example

 The death of someone close to you can be devastating.
 Grief affects us all differently.
 There’s no right or wrong way to feel and no timescale for when you ‘should’ feel more like yourself again.